Creative Maternity Photo Ideas to Celebrate Every Kind of Motherhood

 Incorporating partners and other children into the maternity shoot can be a beautiful way to showcase the growth of a family.

 • Include siblings by having them place their hands on the mother’s belly, or kiss it together.
-Or, have them hold ultrasound pictures or baby clothes for a sweet touch.

 Remember, the goal is to capture the joy and excitement of this special time in the mother’s life.

-Props bring the new family’s uniqueness and beauty to life, often in creative, personal ways.
+Even if you’re not sure props are your thing, the right item can help to bring the new family’s uniqueness and beauty to life, often in creative, personal ways.
 Look around your studio for some of the following props, or ask your client to bring some of their own!

 • Baby shoes or booties.